Logan Paul: Personal life

 In October 2015, Paul lived in the same apartment complex on Hollywood and Vine in Hollywood, California as other social media celebrities including Amanda Cerny, Juanpa Zurita, and Andrew Bachelor, with his roommates Mark Dohner and Evan Eckenrode.
 This proximity facilitated various collaborations on their respective videos.
 In October 2017, Paul and Eckenrode relocated to an estate in Encino, California.
-In a 2020 episode of Impaulsive, Paul described himself as a Christian who was "not overly religious".
 In February 2021, Paul announced that he would be moving to Dorado, Puerto Rico from Los Angeles.
 He stated that the high taxes in California were the main motivator for the move.
 As of June 2021, he was renting a $13 million mansion there for $55,000 a month.

+In February 2026, after his brother Jake posted on X a critical post of Bad Bunny and his Super Bowl Halftime show, Paul quote tweeted the post, disagreeing with his brother's criticism of Puerto Rico and Bad Bunny.

 Relationships

 From 2016 to early 2017, Paul dated influencer Amanda Cerny.
 He then had an on and off relationship with actress Chloe Bennet, with whom he was photographed making out in Hawaii on a break from filming their movie, Valley Girl, in July 2017.
 The two officially broke up in October 2018.
 Paul and Josie Canseco started dating in January 2020 and broke up in November 2020.
 Besides, Logan was romantically linked with America's Next Top Model contestant Jessica Serfaty in 2015, influencer Alissa Violet in 2017, actress and model Olga Safari from late 2017 to early 2018, and actress Corinna Kopf in 2019.

 Paul began a relationship with Danish model Nina Agdal in 2022.
 They announced their engagement on July 9, 2023.
 On April 15, 2024, Paul revealed that he and Agdal were expecting their first child, a daughter born in September 2024.
 They were married on August 15, 2025, in Lake Como, Italy, the location of their engagement.